Debt Collection Laws

 - Say they are no longer trying to collect on your debt

-- Offer special remedies to resolve your debt (such as offering to dismiss some of the debt if you pay a lump sum right away)
+- Offer special remedies to resolve your debt, such as offering to dismiss some of the debt if you pay a lump sum

-- Warn you that they intend to use a special remedy for your debt
+- Warn you that they intend to use special collection actions for your debt

-These responses can come by mail, but the envelope cannot indicate it is about debt or debt collection.
+These responses can come by mail, but the envelope must not indicate that it is about debt or debt collection efforts.
 It cannot be a postcard or telegram that shows you are in debt.

 What Type of Behavior Does the FDCPA Bar a Debt Collector From Engaging In?